 Total reversal with the case of the Hydriotaphia: at certain instances I remained nearly clueless as to what I was reading, and yet the rich, Baroque-emblazoned rhetoric combined with the spectral-like cadence drew me on and on.
 And I’d willingly reread the comparatively short composition.

-Do I consider the essay prose substantially or even marginally poetically elevated over anything else I’d read?
+Do I consider the essay prose substantially elevated over anything else I’d read?
 My attitude might vary upon successive rereads, but at first iteration (one rather superficial around some parts), I wouldn’t necessarily make the claim.

 Much of Poe’s or Dickens writings infuse me with similar regard, among others.
 But in the case of Browne, you are treated with such a potent, such a concentrated dosage of the subterranean Baroque that it hardly ever waivers in delivering the grandiose impact.